maria-ehsan/rds-hierarchy/README.md

 # Multi-Tier RDS Hierarchy
-This example show how you can create Multi-Tier RDS Hierarchy using Terraform
+This example shows how to can create Multi-Tier RDS Hierarchy using Terraform

 ## Usage
 To run this example you need to execute: